Menu

 Defensive backs must be light on their feet and agile enough to change direction both quickly and often.

-No matter whether you play cornerback or safety, you'll be roaming all over the field trying to keep up with receivers.
+Whether you play cornerback or safety, you'll need to roam all over the field trying to keep up with receivers.

-Speed and quickness is an important aspect of being able to do this effectively (as we'll soon discuss), but having the ability to quickly change direction might be the most important trait a DB needs to have.
+Speed and quickness is an important aspect of doing this effectively (as we'll soon discuss), but having the ability to quickly change direction might be the most important trait a DB needs to have.

 Because they need to change direction so often, it's very important for defensive backs to be explosive.